nelsonlab/NelsonLab_vagrant/README.md

 ##Using vagrant

-Go that the SGN_vagrant directory
+Go to the NelsonLab_vagrant directory that you git cloned.
 ```
-cd vagrant/SGN_vagrant/
+cd vagrant/NelsonLab_vagrant/
 ```

 Tell vagrant to configure the VM